-The Administration is seeking \$40 million in FY2003 under the Peacekeeping Operations (PKO) for Africa programs, compared with an estimated \$56 million provided in FY2002.
+The Administration is seeking \$24 million in FY2004 under the Peacekeeping Operations (PKO) for Africa programs, compared with an \$40 million requested in FY2003.
 Support for the Africa Crisis Response Initiative (ACRI), which trained small units of African armies for possible peacekeeping duties, as well as for other regional peacekeeping initiatives, came from the PKO program.
-(ACRI is expected to be succeeded by Africa Contingency Operations Training Assistance (ACOTA), which will focus on training trainers and on programs tailored to individual country needs.)
-Foreign Military Financing resumed in FY1999 and would rise from \$15 million to \$18.5 million under the FY2003 request, reflecting in part a new Military Health Affairs program intended to complement the Defense Department's HIV/AIDS prevention training with African armed forces.
+In FY2004, ACRI is to be succeeded by the Africa Contingency Operations Training Assistance (ACOTA), which will focus on training trainers and on programs tailored to individual country needs.
+Foreign Military Financing resumed in FY1999 and would rise from \$18.5 million to \$23 million under the FY2004 request.
 International Military Education and Training (IMET) programs in Africa are aimed at promoting professionalism and respect for democracy and human rights, while enhancing capabilities for participation in peacekeeping operations.
-These programs run well under \$1 million per country, except in South Africa, where \$1.45 million has been allocated for FY2002 and the same amount requested for FY2003.
-Overall, IMET would rise from \$10.2 million to \$11.1 million under the FY2003 request.
+These programs usually run well under \$1 million per country, although Senegal is slated for \$1 million in under the FY2004 request and South Africa, would receive \$1.6 million.
+Overall, IMET would rise from \$11.1 million to \$12.5 million under the FY2004 request.

 The United States contributes to United Nations peacekeeping operations in Africa and elsewhere through a program entitled Contributions to International Peacekeeping Activities (CIPA).
 Funds for CIPA are appropriated in the legislation that funds the Departments of Commerce, Justice, and State, rather than in the Foreign Operations appropriation, which governs foreign assistance.
-CIPA for Africa increased significantly in FY2002 due to U.S. support for U.N. peacekeeping in Sierra Leone.
-For FY2003, a substantial increase has been requested for peacekeeping in the Democratic Republic of the Congo in anticipation of a possible expansion of the U.N.
-Congo peacekeeping force known as MONUC.
+CIPA for Africa increased significantly in FY2002 due to U.S. support for U.N. peacekeeping in Sierra Leone and the Democratic Republic of the Congo.
+Stabilization in Sierra Leone has brought a subsequent reduction in this program.

 Table 3.
-Contributions for International Peacekeeping Activities(\$ millions)
+Contributions for International Peacekeeping Activities (\$ millions)

-Operation FY2003 (Request) FY2002 (Est.) FY2001 (Actual) War Crimes Tribunal - Rwanda 12.1 16.2 10.8 Sierra Leone (UNAMSIL) 145.8 318.0 96.6 Democratic Republic of the Congo (MONUC) 273.2 83.5 74.1 U.N.
-Operations in Ethiopia/Eritrea (UNMEE) 55.6 57.3 71.3 Total 486.7 475.0 252.8
+Operation FY2004 (Request) FY2003 (Request) FY2002 (Actual) War Crimes Tribunal - Rwanda 19.5 12.1 13.0 Sierra Leone (UNAMSIL) 84.0 145.8 205.9 Democratic Republic of the Congo (MONUC) 210.0 273.2 226.4 U.N.
+Operations in Ethiopia/Eritrea (UNMEE) 53.5 55.6 67.6 Total 367.0 486.7 512.9